shawshaenk/desnapper/README.md

 A simple Python script to rid Ubuntu 18.10 and above of Snaps and prevent them from coming back.

 # Dependencies
 To run this script, you'll need python3.
-Ubuntu comes with it by default, but just in case run this command in the terminal:
+Ubuntu comes with it by default, but just in case, run this command in the terminal:
 ```
 sudo apt install python3
 ```